This photo is showing the perpendicular

 the foot when doing this, keep them coming straight up from the table.

 This must be done with the dog standing.
-The thinning shears may
+The thinning shears may be

-above, around the general shape of the toes (outside edge of front &
+around the general shape of the toes (outside edge of front & rear feet). |

-This is the final trim around
+This is the

-The tip and bottom blade of your straight shears should be resting on the
+The tip and bottom blade of your straight shears should be resting

-of foot the dog has, I may decide to trim more away from the toenails,
+the type of foot the dog has, I may decide to trim more away from the toenails,

 to shorten the appearance of the toes, but in most cases, you do not want